Coywolves and Coyotes are beautiful!

 Sadly we were the ones over reacting and more sadly, upon repeated calls from a couple residents, he was 'dispatched'.
 I regret this most of all and oddly, I think I even miss him.
 He was large, majestic even, curious and most importantly, he was nature.

-To the posts earlier, yes they can and do survive quite well in our cities and we too have possums and other wild animals you'd least expect and remember I live off Stevenson Rd across from Durham's largest mall!
+To the posts earlier, yes they can and do survive quite well in our cities and we too have opossums and other wild animals you'd least expect and remember I live off Stevenson Rd across from Durham's largest mall!

 But we also have wild rabbits and thanks to irresponsible pet owners we have feral cats too which seem to be the purr-fect prey for our coyotes and Coywolf friends!